bedita/docs/source/endpoints/media/thumbs.rst

 --------------------

-Presets allow you to use specific options and thumbnails generator (synchronous or asynchronous), according to the BEdita4 API instance configuration.
+Presets allow you to use specific options and thumbnails generator (synchronous or asynchronous), according to the BEdita API instance configuration.

-In the following example, BEdita4 api config provides various presets:
+In the following example, BEdita api config provides various presets:

  - `default` (with synchronous *Glide* generator, width 800, height 600),
  - `small` (with synchronous *Glide* generator, width 100),